danielWongHin/terraform-beginner-bootcamp-2023/journal/week1.md

 ### var-file flag

-    - TODO: document this flag
+We can use the `-var-file`  to specify their values in a variable definitions file  and then specify that file on the command line with -var-file eg. `terraform apply -var-file="testing.tfvars"
+`

 ### terrafrom.tfvars

-This is the default file to load in terraform variables in blunk
+This is the default file to load in terraform variables in Blunk

 ### auto.tfvars

-- TODO: document this functionality for terraform cloud
+This is another way to load in terraform variables but taking precedence over terraform.tfvars

 ### order of terraform variables

+Terraform loads variables in the following order, with later sources taking precedence over earlier ones:

-- TODO: document which terraform variables takes presendence.
+- Environment variables
+- The terraform.tfvars file, if present.
+- The terraform.tfvars.json file, if present.
+- Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
+- Any -var and -var-file options on the command line, in the order they are provided.
+(This includes variables set by a Terraform Cloud workspace.)

 ## Dealing With Configuration Drift